Our insurrection will not be televised

 • No concessions.

-• Abstains are allowed.
+• Abstentions are allowed.

 • All correspondence is open for collective editing.